shenyaojin/Attention-UNet-DASdata/README.md

-Still some bugs.
-Fix needed. -- Shenyao
+Give me some time because I will optimize the structure of the code so that you can reproduce it with one single button. -- Shenyao